Bigrob7605/VPT-101/media/press_kit.md

 - Advanced medical treatments are typically locked behind expensive paywalls
 - VPT-101 eliminates all barriers with complete open-source protocols
 - Current implementations show 40% reduction in chemotherapy side effects
-- 50+ labs across 15+ countries are already using the platform
+- Growing community of labs ready to use the platform across multiple countries

 **The revolution:**
 This is essentially the "Linux of Medicine" - taking cutting-edge medical technology that was previously only available to well-funded institutions and making it accessible to everyone, everywhere.